Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 **Basically, API's are used to make the same content available to different applications in a form that can be parsed in the desired language.**

 Typically, Jekyll is used because it is simple, safe, blog aware and fast, but the functionality is limited.
 Especially useful for presentational websites, blogs or even museum websites.
-Futhermore, obviously in Jekyll you can only use the GET method here because the application is static.
+Furthermore, obviously in Jekyll you can only use the GET method here because the application is static.

 ## Perfect match